-A Certified School Counselor is available to assist in transition of students returning to district schools at all sites.

-where the student is enrolled long term (one quarter or more) to communicate academic and behavioral growth in DOC program.
+The Alternative Education School Counselor provides a systematic approach to place students returning to district schools at all sites where the student is enrolled long term (one quarter or more) to communicate academic and behavioral growth in the program.
+Most of the transitional information is exchanged through the use of email and student CrossPointe files.
+However, sending schools are invited to reach out to their student through a teacher to teacher exchange as well.